Dress: Bodycon dress

 A bodycon dress is a tight figure-hugging dress, often made from stretchy material.
-The name derives from "body confidence" or, originally, "body contouring", transformed into Japanese in the 1980s as "bodikon".
+The name derives from "body confidence" or, originally, "body-conscious", transformed into Japanese in the 1980s as "bodikon".

 Party dress

-A party dress designed by Paco Rabanne in 1967, as displayed at the Victoria and Albert Museum.
-This was worn by Helen Bachofen von Echt at a New York party where she danced with Frank Sinatra.

 A party dress is a dress worn especially for a party.
-Different types of party such as children's party, cocktail party, garden party and costume party would tend to require different styles of dress.
 One classic style of party dress for women in modern society is the little black dress.